nunenuh/cookiecutter-fastapi/README.md

 In order to create a template to FastAPI projects. :rocket:

+this reposistory is fork from https://github.com/arthurhenrique/cookiecutter-fastapi and to my needs.

 ## Important
 To use this project you don't need fork it.
 Just run cookiecutter CLI and voilà!